dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 ```

-You can be a fan or not of writing CSS in object notation (I’m not), but this level of co-location is often a good idea to make a component-based project more maintainable.
+You can be a fan or not of writing CSS in object notation (I’m not), but this level of co-location is often a good way to make a component-based project more maintainable: everything is within reach and explicitly bound

-In libraries like Svelte, the co-location is even more explicit (and the code more concise):
+In libraries like Svelte, the co-location is even more clear (and the code more concise):

 ```html
 <script>